Looking to know more about CBD oil?

 Like other cannabinoids, CBD interacts with your body via your body’s endocannabinoid system which acts as a bridge between different receptors running from the brain to different parts of your body for the transportation of signals.
 Endocannabinoids are present in all mammalian species that helps in maintaining the health of the body by activating receptors that lead to conditions such as appetite, memory, mood, pain, emotions, immune response, temperature etc.

 The amount of CBD can have an effect on your receptors which can alter your bodily functions such as breathing, memorising, sleeping, feeling of pain, etc.

 Cannabinoids such as CBD that is derived from plants and is commonly found in marijuana and hemp can replicate many biological actions performed by endocannabinoids that are synthesized by the human body.
 Much like endocannabinoids, CBD oil affects cannabinoid receptors to keep your body and its function in a state of equilibrium or homeostasis.

 Our endocannabinoids system consists of two main receptors that are found in the brain, immune system, and central nervous system.
 These two receptors are Cannabinoid 1 (CB1) and Cannabinoid 2 (CB2).
-While CB1 is found in the brain and central nervous system, CB2 is found in immune system and spleen.
+While CB1 is found in the brain and central nervous system, CB2 is found in the immune system and spleen.
 Each cannabinoid receptor acts differently under the influence of different cannabinoids.
 Polypharmacological properties of CBD makes it highly useful in different medical conditions such as anxiety, inflammation, depression, ADHD, diabetes, cancer, muscle and joint pain, insomnia, Parkinson’s disease, chronic pain and other pediatric cases.

 How Is CBD Different from THC?

 Tetrahydrocannabinol and Cannabidiol are two of the majorly found cannabinoids in Cannabis Sativa, a marijuana plant.
 Both of these cannabinoids have different effects on different cannabinoids receptors of the body.
 For understanding the underlying difference between CBD and THC, you need to first understand the structure of THC.

 What is THC?